 “When a matter is as hotly charged as the abortion debate, the mechanism for sharing a message can prove as important as the message itself,” he wrote.
 “Ultrasounds, and other improving technologies, can help the pro-life movement persuade previously unreachable individuals.”

 Slugh wrote that as science and medicine advance, pro-choice advocates would have to face a new set of facts: “A mother looking at an ultrasound of her ten- or twelve-week-old child will know that this is no mere clump of cells, bit of tissue, or tumor.”
 Instead, finer-tuned technology and clearer ultrasounds would force people to reevaluate “the entire abortion debate.”

-A week later, Ashley McGuire, a senior fellow at the Catholic Association, elaborated on the culture wars in USA Today. "[T]he pro-life movement is growing younger and stronger,” she wrote.
+A week later, Ashley McGuire, a senior fellow at the Catholic Association, (1) on the culture wars in *USA Today*. “he pro-life movement is growing younger and stronger,” she wrote.
 Because of the prevalence of prenatal scans on social media, young people know that fetuses are people.
-She celebrated the fact that in the first four years of the 2010s “more pro-life laws [have been] passed by state legislatures than in the entire previous decade.”
+She celebrated the fact that in the first four years of the 2010s “more pro-life laws passed by state legislatures than in the entire previous decade.”
 It is the mission of the movement to protect “the most innocent lives,” McGuire wrote.
 “And we won’t stop until we’ve won.”

 She titled her op-ed “The Ultrasound Generation.”

 It’s a good headline, neatly expressing the anti-choice movement’s conviction that millennials raised in a culture that celebrates and even fetishizes the prenatal picture have been hardwired to oppose abortion.
 And it’s backed up by some research, which (12) that liberal-leaning millennials tend to consider the moral valence of abortion more than traditional liberals once did.